Citizen scientist discovers Sun-watcher SOHO’s 4000th comet

 Currently nicknamed SOHO-4000 and pending its official designation from the Minor Planet Center, the comet has a rather small nucleus, estimated around five to ten metres in size, and it was extremely faint and close to the Sun when discovered.
 This means SOHO is the only observatory that has spotted the comet, as it is impossible to see from Earth – with or without a telescope.

-The comet is seen here in a series of images from SOHO, along with the spacecraft’s 3999th comet discovery.
+The comet is seen here in an image from SOHO alongside the spacecraft’s 3999th comet discovery.
 The two comets are relatively close, approximately 1.5 million km apart, suggesting that they could have been connected together as recently as a few years ago.

 Author of the discovery is Trygve Prestgard, who recently completed a Master’s degree in geophysics from Université Grenoble Alpes in France.